The online abstracts submission is now open!

 - Review and submit abstract

-• Registration by March 31, 2021 is mandatory in order to be published in Kidney International Reports and to have a poster/oral presentation at the Frontiers Meeting.
+- Registration by March 30, 2022 is mandatory in order to be published in Kidney International Reports and to have a poster/oral presentation at the Frontiers Meeting.
 Not printed abstracts book will be produced.
-Selected abstract presenters who fail to register by the deadline will have no abstract presented or published .
+Selected abstract presenters who fail to register by the deadline will have no abstract presented or published.

-• If the presenting author is unable to present the abstract, another co-author can take his/her place as long as he/she is duly registered to the meeting.
-A letter from the presenting author informing about the change is requested and must be sent to the meeting secretariat firstname.lastname@example.org later than April 30, 2021.
+- If the presenting author is unable to present the abstract, another co-author can take their place as long as they are duly registered to the meeting.
+The presenting author must inform the meeting secretariat of the change at firstname.lastname@example.org no later than March 30, 2022.